11 Web Application Security Best Practices You Need to Know

-Limit your employees’ access to your software according to their needs.
-Create a permission level grid to provide your employees with permissions they’ll need for their work.
+Limit access to your software according to employees’ needs.
+Create a permission level grid to provide your employees with permissions they need for their work.

 If your own employee decides to harm your company, you’ll also be sure that they can’t access any sensitive data through their own account